 The ratio of real power to apparent power in a circuit.

-Actual power is the electrical power actually used, apparent power is the total electrical power delivered to the circuit.
+Actual power is the electrical power used, apparent power is the total electrical power delivered to the circuit.

 Rotor